NationalGenomicsInfrastructure/genomics-status/README.md

 Tornado templates are a good way to generate dynamic pages server side.
 The advantage of templates is that you can embeed python code in them.
 [The official documentation](http://www.tornadoweb.org/en/stable/template.html) is good enough to learn how they work.

 On Genomics Status, templates are located in `status/run_dir/design`

+TODO:
+    - [ ] Fix links to old project page vs new project page
+    - [ ] Add link to project cards from menu and front page